fannynabis/chameleon-documentation-en/seite_anlegen.md

 ~~Eine neue Seite können Sie entweder über die Navigationsverwaltung oder auch über die Seitenverwaltung ***(Neu)*** anlegen.
 Da sowieso vorher ein Navigationsknoten angelegt werden muss empfiehlt es sich, die Seite über den Navigationsbaum anzulegen.~~

-You can create a new page via the navigation management and page management ***(New)***.
+You can create a new page via the navigation management or page management ***(New)***.
 So it makes sense to create the new page via the navigation tree because you have to create a navigation knot before.

-Klicken Sie mit der rechten Maustaste auf den Navigationspunkt, unter dem die neue Seite angelegt werden soll.
-Ferner klicken Sie auf ***Neu***, um einen neuen Navigationspunkt anzulegen.
+~~Klicken Sie mit der rechten Maustaste auf den Navigationspunkt, unter dem die neue Seite angelegt werden soll.
+Ferner klicken Sie auf ***Neu***, um einen neuen Navigationspunkt anzulegen.~~

 Via right-clicking on the relevant navigation point you gonna create a new page located right under it.
 Furthermore you can create a new navigation point via ***New***.